rlugojr/sample-apps/example-elk-stack/README.md

 link to make the paths nicer.

 The `environment` section adds `/opt/apcera/elasticsearch/bin` to the path.
-When this package is included in an container, the environment will be updated to include this.
+When this package is included in a container, the environment will be updated to include this.

 If you don't want to include shield, simple omit the two `plugin install` lines.